oalcabes/ValRE/ValRE_ADDITIONS.md

 event, if it is necessary to go into the GOES database to retrieve observational data, it may be necessary to change the detect previous event value to True.
 ValRE does not currently have a way to automate this, and it may be necessary to validate that particular event manually.
 If you need to add in an automation, you can edit the function database_extraction in gen_output.py and change default input to your own value.
+3. TWO_IN_ONE AND MULTI_EVENT FUNCTIONS
+If, for time windows in which multiple events occur, events are being counted twice or are being fully missed, it will be necessary to alter these functions according to the problem.
+Both have fairly short code, but it is often necessary to run two_in_one through multi_event as opposed to on its own.